boldbi/bold-bi-docs/docs/utilities/bold-bi-command-line-tools/reset-application-database.md

 # Reset Application Database

-Please refer your operating system’s documentation for how to reset the database of the Bold BI application.
+Please refer to your operating system's documentation for instructions on how to reset the database of the Bold BI application.

 [Windows](/utilities/bold-bi-command-line-tools/reset-application-database/#windows)